This article contains affiliate links. We may earn a small commission if you purchase via these links.

 - Price

-The Vudu is a costly option from a price point of view, but in perspective against some of the top alternatives like the VCOG and Razor, it has price on its side.
+The Vudu is a costly option from a cost point of view, but in perspective against some of the top alternatives like the VCOG and Razor, it has price on its side.

-The EOTech has some of its own perks such as an FFP reticle with the brand’s iconic speed ring.
+The EOTech has some of its own perks such as an FFP reticle with the brand’s iconic speed ring which I love and find so fast and easy to use.
 With a few reticle options to muse over, you have the option of choosing a MIL or MOA reticle and even a calibrated 7.62mm or 5.56mm reticle good up to 600 yards on glass.

 The scope has all its quality features covered from its aluminum, weatherproof, 30mm tube body to its XC High-density glass.
 The elevation turret can be reset to zero, you have revolution marks, and illumination is push-button control.

 As an incredibly accurate scope that tracks and holds its own, it’s well-suited to 3-gun comps, duty use, and even hunting.
-Other than long-range use, the EOTech scope can be employed for any shooting application.
+I'd recommend keeping an eye on those turrets since they don't have a zero stop, but the zero reset will help double check that things are A-ok.

 The Vudu 1-6x24 from EOTech has very desirable LPVO specs.
 We suppose you could pit the Vudu against the Trijicon VCOG 1-6x24 scope.
 While excellent, the VCOG will cost you significantly more.
 What team are you on?
 Team Trijicon or Team EOTech?